PDAL/PDAL/doc/stages/writers.ept_addon.rst

 --------------------------------------------------------------------------------

 addons
    A JSON object whose keys represent output paths for each addon dimension, and whose corresponding values represent the attributes to be written to these addon dimensions.
+[Required]

 .. note::